b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 **Purport:**
 ...

+### WARD, J. ###

+* Ward, J. O. (1980).
+'Witchcraft and Sorcery in the Later Roman Empire and the Early Middle Ages' (pp. 93 - 108) in *Prudentia*, Vol. 12, 1980.

+**Purport:**
+I have not yet been able to secure this.
+My weirdly attuned magical sense constituted by academic, practitioner, practical and experiential rigour and acumen signals that this work, from a defunct New Zealand journal, is worth the chase.
+By memory, I feel it may be Issue 2.
+But, that needs to be determined.

 ### WESTON, L. ###

 * Weston, L.M.C.
 (1985).
 'The Language of Magic in Two Old English Metrical Charms' (pp. 176 - 186) in Mustanoja, Tauno F.;  Wis, Marjatta & Välikangas, Olli (eds.)
 (1985). *Neuphilologische Mitteilungen: Bulletin de la Société Néophilologique \[French & German; English: Communications in Modern Philology: Bulletin of the Modern Language Society]*, Vol 86 \[Roman Num.: LXXXVI], Issue 2, 1985.
 Helsinki, Finland: Société Néophilologique \[French; English: Modern Language Society].